Dynamics of forced and unforced autophoretic particles: Problem formulation

 Equations~(\ref{eq:vort_def}) and ~(\ref{eq:vort_transport}) must be solved subject to the following boundary conditions

 with $\boldsymbol{n}=\cos\theta\boldsymbol{e}_{z}+\sin\theta\boldsymbol{e}_{\rho}$ being the unit normal to the particle surface pointing into the fluid; and the symmetry condition

-There exists a trivial solution to the system of equations given by eqs.~(\ref{eq:adv_diff}),~(\ref{eq:vort_def}),~(\ref{eq:vort_transport}), which is the isotropic concentration profile $c=1/r$, corresponding to the quiescent state of zero phoretic velocity and no fluid motion at all times.
+For an unforced particle ($\epsilon=0$) there exists a trivial solution to the system of equations (\ref{eq:adv_diff}), (\ref{eq:vort_def}) and (\ref{eq:vort_transport}), which is the isotropic concentration profile $c=1/r$, corresponding to the quiescent state of zero phoretic velocity and no fluid motion at all times.
 Beyond $\Pen=4$, however, the quiescent state becomes unstable with respect to dipolar perturbations in the concentration field~\citep{Michelin2013,Morozov2019}, and the autophoretic particle sets into motion.
 Further types of perturbation (such as quadrupolar) are unstable at larger values of the P\'{e}clet number as the higher hydrodynamic modes are excited.
 We therefore supply an asymmetrical concentration field as the initial condition to eq.~(\ref{eq:adv_diff}), as follows

 with $|\delta_{\text{per}}|<1$.